StairwayB/pundit_roles/README.md

 #### Planned updates

-Support for Pundit's scope method should be added in the near future, along with generators, and rspec helpers.
+Support for Pundit's scope method should be added in the near future, along with authorizing associations, generators, and rspec helpers.
 And once the test suite is finished for this gem, it should be production ready.

 ## Development